guardianproject/info/content/blog/2013-10-16-open-office-hours-every-friday-this-fall.md

         </div>

         <div>
-          For EU, Africa, Asia: We&#8217;ll have some early sessions in the coming weeks.
+          For EU, Africa, Asia: We’ll have some early sessions in the coming weeks.
 This is just our first test run.
 Thanks for understanding!
         </div>

         <div>
         </div>

         <div>
-          <strong>Fri, Oct 18, 1:00 PM EDT &#8211; 3:00 PM</strong>
+          <strong>Fri, Oct 18, 1:00 PM EDT – 3:00 PM</strong>
         </div>

         <div>
-          RSVP the Google+ Event today: <a href="https://plus.google.com/events/cumq8tucoc31ap55iqdn7pq9abs">https://plus.google.com/events/cumq8tucoc31ap55iqdn7pq9abs</a> or we&#8217;ll just see you on IRC.
+          RSVP the Google+ Event today: <a href="https://plus.google.com/events/cumq8tucoc31ap55iqdn7pq9abs">https://plus.google.com/events/cumq8tucoc31ap55iqdn7pq9abs</a> or we’ll just see you on IRC.
         </div>
       </div>
     </div>